Marine Biology and Oceanography

 - The design and process of mesocosm experiments, evaluation of eelgrass beds and the study of bivalve filtration rates

 - Physical properties of the ocean such as sound and currents will be studied using student-constructed mini-drifters as well as state of the art field equipment.
 Measurements will be made and recorded.
 This data will be graphed and interpreted

 The week will start out at the main campus in Storrs.
 Students will be introduced to basic marine science concepts in an informal lecture.
 Laboratory exercises to demonstrate ocean properties, the introduction to instrumentation and the construction of a sensor will take place in Storrs.
 The week will then continue with daily trips to the coast (~1hr bus ride).
-Students will conduct measurements in Long Island Sound and at the Marine Sciences Department facilities.
+Students will conduct measurements at the Long Island Sound and at the Marine Sciences Department facilities.
 A visit to the Mystic Marine life Aquarium with focus on marine conservation will take place.
 Students will have the opportunity to visit the research laboratories of UConn oceanographers.
 Short boat trips will be used to evaluate eel grass beds as well as make measurements at the rocky intertidal at Pine Island.
 At the end of the week students will meet in Storrs to compile their information and design an Eastern Long Island Sound healthy environment report card.
 During the week, light reading homework will be assigned.